 The Pink River Dolphins are the only dolphins with molar tooth equivalents, just like humans.
 And these fascinating dolphins use these teeth to grind up food before swallowing.
 Botos are not picky when it comes to choosing their food.
 And thanks to the biodiversity in Peru, these animals are happy within the Amazon regions of the Andean country.
 So they enjoy a varied diet of more than 40 species of fish, shrimp, turtles, and crabs.
 Their diet is quite diverse compared to other toothed whales, especially during the rainy season.
-Keep in mind that these Pink River Dolphins can grow up to 9 feet (2.7 meters long) and weigh up to 400 pounds (181 kilograms).
+Note that these Pink River Dolphins can grow up to 2.7 meters long (9 feet).
+Not to mention, they weigh up to 400 pounds (181 kilograms).
 It is also known that they can live up to 30 years.

 WHERE TO FIND THEM?

 Even though dolphins generally belong to the open sea, the Pink River Dolphins, as their name suggests, only live in freshwater.
 Within some tourist sites in Peru, you will be able to find them and appreciate them in all their splendor.
 And these distinctive dolphins live in huge rivers thousands of miles from the sea.
 You can find it most often in small tributaries, lakes, flooded forests, and submerged grasslands, among other places.
 These fascinating dolphins can be found in six countries: Bolivia, Brazil, Colombia, Ecuador, Peru, and Venezuela.
 In addition, its largest resident populations exist in the Amazon and Orinoco river systems, as well as the Araguaia River in Brazil.
 Numerous tours offer the possibility of seeing and appreciating these enchanting animals.
 So if you are looking to spot it, you have to enjoy the many alternatives available in Peru.